 Vehicle has been Ceramic Coated now what??

 Congrats !!
 Your new Ceramic Coating has been applied and your vehicle is looking better than ever.
-Your coating will take about 2-3 days to cure to its full strength.
+Your coating will cure for the next couple of days to be a its full strength.
 During that time, some precautions should be taken.

 Curing time is 2-3 days depending on environmental conditions such as humidity and temperature.
 Take special care during this time period.
 DO NOT WASH for first 10 days.
 Water is fine but chemicals shouldn’t be applied yet.
 This new coating will help protect your vehicle but within the curing period try to keep it dry and never let water stay on the vehicle as it could cause water spotting which could still be costly to remove.